 If you have received your equipment through Sight and Sound Technology you are covered with a manufacturer’s warranty, technical support and insurance service.
 This is to help you with any issues that you have with your hardware or software for the duration of your course.
 Sight and Sound’s dedicated technical support team are available Monday to Friday from 9am to 5pm.
 You can contact them by phone or email on 01604 798070 (option 3) or firstname.lastname@example.org.

-Technical support covers problems with your hardware (warranty), accidental damage and theft (insurance) and all other software related problems (support).
+Technical support will assist with problems with your hardware (covered under warranty), accidental damage and theft (covered under insurance) and all other software related problems.

 If you have any problems at all, the first thing to do is give us a call and we will talk things through with you.
 Using remote software we can access your desktop to fix your problem.
 We will get you up and running as quickly as we can.

 Sight and Sound Technology Ltd cannot accept liability for faults covered by misuse or malicious damage.